 The EL300’s ruggedized hardware profile and flexible networking, compute, and storage options make it an ideal candidate for deployment in harsh edge environments, whether it’s the factory floor or an offshore drilling rig.
 But equally impressive are the EL300’s management capabilities, which take IT/OT convergence to the next level.

 The EL300 is embedded with the new HPE Edgeline Integrated System Manager (iSM).
 It shares the core features, look and feel of HPE’s familiar Integrated Lights Out (iLO) software for deploying and managing local Edgeline systems, but adds edge-specific capabilities such as remote management over WiFi and LTE connections.

 The EL300 is also supported with the Edgeline Infrastructure Manager (EIM), a powerful management tool that provides a dashboard view into the health of hundreds to thousands of managed systems at a site.
 EIM can also automate discovery of new devices and be used to easily deploy firmware and software updates.

 The EL300’s OT data acquisition, control and networking modules allow Edgeline systems to “talk” with a greatly expanded variety of OT equipment, from IoT sensors to sprawling SCADA systems.
 Additional tools simplify management of connected equipment, and the workflows that drive them.
-They include:

 - HPE Edgeline OT Link Platform software, which automatically recognizes and exposes all OT Link certified hardware in the system, and lets non-coders create and supervise data movements using a simple drag-and-drop workload flow designer.